January 25, 2021

 Wide Leg Forward Bend

-This asana will maintain the flexibility of the inner thigh muscles, which will be useful for positioning the body during labor.
+This asana will maintain the flexibility of the inner thigh muscles, which will be useful for positioning the body during labour.

 Begin sitting on your bottom with a straight spine extend the legs straight in front of you and then widen the legs a little.
 Keep the legs straight and slowly relax the upper body forwards, use your arms to support your upper body and make sure that you do not over stretch.